JoHof/stacl/README.md

 # stacl
 A consensus clustering algorithm based on stabiliy criteria.
-The current implementation uses k-means as backend clustering algorithm, howerver any clustering algorithm can be used.
+The current implementation uses k-means as backend clustering algorithm, howerver alternative clustering algorithms could be used.
+The number of clusters is estimated automatically.

 ## Getting Started